mothur/mothur.github.io/_wiki/rarefaction.single.md

     mothur > rarefaction.single(list=98_lt_phylip_amazon.fn.list, calc=sobs-chao-ace)

-The above command will generate files ending in \"rarefaction\",
+The above command will generate files ending in "rarefaction", "r\_chao", and "r\_ace".
-\"r\_chao\", and \"r\_ace\".
 They will have the same format as described above.
-It is important to note that the 95% confidence interval data will be the confidence interval for the estimator, not the estimator\'s 95% confidence interval.
+It is important to note that the 95% confidence interval data will be the confidence interval for the estimator, not the estimator's 95% confidence interval.

 ### abund